itemsapi/itemsapi/README.md

 - Add "geo" field type in schema which will allow for sorting documents by geolocalisation.

 ## Contributions
-If you have idea how to make this API better of fix some issues, feel free to join!
+If you have idea how to make this ItemsAPI better, feel free to join!

 ## Testing
-`mocha tests/*`
+`grunt test`